laravel-portugal/.github/.github/ISSUE_TEMPLATE/user-story.md

 **Database and schema information**

 Does this change require any schema changes to the database?
 If yes, describe it in detail.

+**Additional requirements**

+Does this change require any special attention or any additional notes for the development of this story?